Preparing For School

 But the social side of school is important too.
 Teach your child to take turns, teach him to play different games.
 Teach him to lose sometimes – even though winning is better.
 Some children are naturally very shy and will need a lot of encouragement to feel at ease in a group situation; don’t let school be the first time he is in a group larger than his family.
 Give your child some experience of managing without you for a little while so that school is not such a shocking experience.

 Try to teach him to use the toilet properly, to wipe his bottom, to flush the toilet and to wash and dry his hands; make sure he can blow and wipe his nose.
 Make sure your child is able to put his socks on and pull his pants up if possible.

 Of course, teachers expect to help small children but the more he can do for himself, the more confident he will feel.

 Tease your child gently so that he learns to be laughed at sometimes.
-If your child is someone who smiles or laughs nervously when told off, help him not to – this is often misinterpreted as insolence.
+If your child is someone who smiles or laughs nervously when told off, help him not to – this is often misinterpreted as insolence or cheek.